freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 #### HINTS

+- Enter `SELECT * FROM bikes;` in the psql prompt
-- Enter `./bike-shop.sh` in the terminal and press enter
+- If you don't have a psql prompt open, I recommend "splitting" the terminal and reconnecting
-- Make sure you are in the `project` folder first
+- You can reconnect with `psql -U freecodecamp bikes`

 ## 1410.
 Run the script